bruno-lang/bruno-lang.github.io/learn/index.md

 			\ n == '0 \= '1
 			\         \= n * factorial (n - '1)

-All tail recursive functions will use tail call elimination, hence not create/use stack frames.
-Due to referential transparency and known commutativity of some functions (decided on AST operation) the multiplication in the above example could also be written vice versa `factorial (n - '1) * n` and still be executed without consuming stack frames as `*` is such a known operation.
+All tail recursive functions will use tail call elimination, thus not create/use stack frames.
+Due to referential transparency and _annotated_ commutativity of appropriate functions the multiplication in the above example could also be written vice versa `factorial (n - '1) * n` and still be executed without consuming stack frames as `*` is such an _annotated_ operation.

-Another construct is planed for loops that do something several times or with several elements of a collection (imperative _for_ loops).
+Another construct is planed for loops that _do_ something several times or with several elements of a collection (imperative _for_ loops).
 The goal is to find a declarative way that does not require accessible (named) mutable state, as counters or the current element in a _foreach_ loop.